Based on Toby Huff, The Rise of Early Modern Science (Cambridge University Press, 1993).

 Toby Huff argues that the slowdown in Islamic science occurred because scientists were unable to establish their autonomy.
 Islam’s claim is that it is a complete way of life: nothing is outside of its jurisdiction.
 This claim impacted scientists in a number of ways.

 First, Islamic scientists were unable to establish any theological wiggle room.
-As previously discussed (here), Western theologians and natural philosophers came to believe that the world was created by God according to a plan of his own design, and that he would not now deviate from that design.
+As previously discussed (here), Western theologians and natural philosophers came to believe that the world was created by God according to a plan of his own design, and that he would not now deviate from that plan.
 Every event in the observed world therefore followed from natural (as opposed to supernatural) causes.
 Natural philosophers were free to make causal claims about these events.
 The God of Christianity was essentially banished to the margins of his own creation; by contrast, the God of Islam was always and everywhere present.
 Al-Ash’ari (d.
 935) propounded the doctrine of occasionalism, under which the world was held together from moment to moment by the will of God.
 Effect followed from cause only if God willed it to be so.
 Occasionalism was still a part of Islamic theology when Al-Ghazali (d.
 1111) wrote The Incoherence of the Philosophers, his powerful attack on Aristotelian philosophy as practiced in the Islamic world: